 It also comes with a thermometer probe which makes it perfect for testing many of the liquids under the hood of your car.
 This also is an added safety bonus for you to keep you from touching different liquids which may be too warm to touch.

-The 3340 by Innova is also an auto-ranging multimeter which is great for on-the-go work as it automatically does the calculations for you.
+The 3340 by Innova is also an auto-ranging digital multimeter which is great for on-the-go work as it automatically does the calculations for you.
 This also makes it great for new users who may not be experts on multimeter calculations.
 Unfortunately, this product does not allow for manual ranging which may not be as desired for those looking to do specific manual tests.

-This multimeter is a great all-around multimeter with many different features including a thermocouple lead to allow you to test temperatures.
+This digital multimeter is a great all-around multimeter with many different features including a thermocouple lead to allow you to test temperatures.
 Overall, we felt it had a good display with a nice backlight and we liked the fact that it only required AA batteries.

 - Thermocouple for testing temperatures